 If your chicken normally has a comb that stands upright, but is suddenly floppy, that may be an indicator that (17) it is dehydrated.
 A chickens comb is made up of mostly water and if it is dehydrated can flop over.

 Make sure that your chicken has access to more than one source of water.
-You can even add a little bit of electrolytes to the water to help perk it up.
+You can even add a little bit of electrolytes or natural herbs that encourage drinking to the water to help perk it up.

-Another reason that your hen may have a floppy comb is because she (18) just laid an egg or is (19) broody Normally, a laying hens comb is bright red.
+Another reason that your hen may have a floppy comb is because she (18) just laid an egg.
+Normally, a laying hens comb is bright red.

 When she is working on laying an egg, the blood redirects to the muscles that contract to help her lay an egg.
 This is why sometimes your hen’s comb will be drooping when she leaves the hen box!
 Give her a little time and it will be standing upright again.